About Kim

 Dr. Kimberly Soby is a soprano, pianist, and teacher who brings joy to concert halls and classrooms alike, passionately using her broad experience to promote music for new generations of performers and music lovers.

 Her teaching experience spans a wide range of subjects and institutions.
-At UConn, she has served as Instructor of Record for courses including Music Fundamentals and Ear Training, the full Undergraduate Music Theory sequence (Harmony I–IV), First-Year Writing Studio (English), and Feminism and the Arts (WGSS).
+At UConn, she has served as Instructor of Record for courses including Music Fundamentals and Ear Training, the full undergraduate Music Theory sequence, First-Year Writing Studio (English), and Feminism and the Arts (WGSS).
 She has also led discussion sections for Popular Music and Diversity in American Society.
-In addition to teaching, she works as an editorial assistant for the American Jewish Year Book, an annual scholarly publication based at UConn.
-Prior appointments include Nova Southeastern University and New World School of the Arts in Miami, where she taught across the music and musical theater departments.
+Her teaching at UConn earned her the 2025 Outstanding Teaching Assistant Award from the School of Fine Arts, recognizing her innovative and exceptional pedagogy.
+Kim has also held teaching positions at Nova Southeastern University and New World School of the Arts in Miami, where she taught across the music and musical theater departments.
+She joined the faculty of Connecticut College in Fall 2025.

-Her work as a performer-educator has included teaching artistry with Florida Grand Opera’s Cadenza program and three seasons of touring with Young Patronesses of the Opera’s In School Opera Tour, bringing classical music and opera to schools throughout South Florida.
+Her work as a performer-educator has included teaching artistry with Florida Grand Opera’s Cadenza program and three seasons of touring with Young Patronesses of the Opera’s In School Opera Tour, bringing classical music and opera to schools across South Florida.
+As a new music specialist, Kim can be heard on recordings released by Naxos, Albany Records, and Centaur Records.

-A specialist in new music, Kim can be heard on recordings released by Naxos, Albany Records, and Centaur Records.
-She earned her Bachelor of Music degree magna cum laude in Vocal Performance at the University of Connecticut and dual Master of Music degrees with Academic Honors in Vocal Performance and Opera Studies from New England Conservatory, where she was the sole recipient of the Opera Studies degree in 2010.
-As part of this program, she was an Opera Fellow with the now-defunct Opera Boston, covering and performing a wide range of challenging, non-traditional repertoire.
+Kim earned her Bachelor of Music degree magna cum laude in Vocal Performance from the University of Connecticut and dual Master of Music degrees with Academic Honors in Vocal Performance and Opera Studies from New England Conservatory, where she was the sole recipient of the Opera Studies degree in 2010 and an Opera Fellow with now-defunct Opera Boston, covering and performing a wide range of challenging, non-traditional repertoire.

 Education